davidfowl/DocsStaging/aspnet/SystemWebToAspNetCore.md

 }
 ```

+## ASP.NET Core

+The [RequestDelegate](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.http.requestdelegate?view=aspnetcore-3.1) is the core primitive for request processing in ASP.NET Core.
+The signaure is an `HttpContext` in with a `Task` returned (if you squint, you'll see it looks alot like `HttpTaskAsyncHandler.ProcessRequestAsync`).
+ASP.NET Core [Middleware](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/middleware/?view=aspnetcore-3.1) is the primitive for chaining request processing components together.

 ### Behaviors and Built-ins

 Before we dive into each of the various components of System.Web we should discuss some of the default behaviors in the system: